nicotine-plus/nicotine-plus/pynicotine/plugins/README.md

 In order to load your own custom plugins, you need to:

 1. Copy your plugin folder containing a PLUGININFO file into `%AppData%/Roaming/nicotine/plugins/` (Windows), `~/.local/share/nicotine/plugins/` (other OSes).
-2. Close and reopen the Preferences dialog in case it's open.
+2. Close and reopen the Preferences dialog in case it is open.
 3. Enable the plugin in Preferences -> Plugins (there is no need to restart Nicotine+).